Rian Lindell

-Rian David Lindell (born January 20, 1977) is a former American football placekicker in the National Football League (NFL) for the Seattle Seahawks, Buffalo Bills and Tampa Bay Buccaneers.
-He played college football at Washington State.
+Rian David Lindell (born January 20, 1977) is an American former professional football player who was a placekicker in the National Football League (NFL) for the Seattle Seahawks, Buffalo Bills and Tampa Bay Buccaneers.
+He played college football for the Washington State Cougars.

-Early years
+Early life

 Lindell studied in Pacific Junior High School (now Pacific Middle School) in Vancouver, Washington, and was coached by Mike Daltoso.
 He later attended Mountain View High School, where he played as a placekicker, tight end and defensive end in football, receiving All-league honors on special teams and defense as a senior.
 He also lettered in baseball, playing as a pitcher and receiving All-state honors as a third baseman in his senior season.

 College career

 Lindell walked on at Washington State University.
 He was named the starter as a sophomore, on a team that included quarterback Ryan Leaf, finishing with a school record 58 extra points scored, while making 12 out of 17 field goals.

 He also played in the 1998 Rose Bowl at the end of his sophomore season, losing to a Michigan team that included future NFL players Brian Griese, Tom Brady (who was Griese's backup for the game) and Charles Woodson.